 The best time to visit Malaysia depends on weather, crowds, and festivals.
-Because of Malaysia's geographical shape and location, seasons differ from one side of the peninsula to the other.
+Because of Malaysia's geographical shape and location, seasons differ from one side of the peninsula to the other and across destinations.
 The weather is often different in East Malaysia (Borneo) than in Peninsular Malaysia.
 Even in Peninsular Malaysia, the weather can differ completely between Penang, a popular island in the north, and Kuala Lumpur.

 With the exception of the Cameron Highlands where evenings are damp and chilly enough to merit a jacket, Malaysia stays hot and humid throughout the year.
 The primary concern is rainfall, and in the case of visiting some islands, sea conditions.